 So how has this small cap ETF performed?

-Unfortunately, this small cap ETF has, to put it lightly, underperformed.
+Unfortunately, the past performance of this small cap ETF has been, to put it lightly, underwhelming.

-Since it’s recovery from the financial crisis, the small cap ETF has traded relatively sideways for the last decade and has provided little incentive for Canadians to invest.
+Since it’s recovery from the financial crisis, the small cap ETF has traded relatively sideways for the last decade and has provided little long-term capital growth and ultimately incentive for Canadians to invest.

 iShares small cap ETF holdings

-Although Great Canadian is the ETFs number one holding, it still only makes up 1.77% of the funds allocation.
-This is a diverse ETF, with its top 10 holdings making up only 14.33% of assets.
+Although Eldorado is the ETFs number one holding, it still only makes up 2% of the funds allocation.
+This is a diverse ETF, with its top 10 holdings making up only around 14% of assets.

 With this large of exposure to gold, silver, and copper miners along with oil and gas producers, both of which have suffered through extreme bear markets over the last ten years, it’s no wonder the ETF has done poorly.